captionpoint/captionpoint-plays/BETWEEN-RIVERSIDE-AND-CRAZY.md

 ---

 ## LIEUTENANT CARO:
--- Say, I could use a bit more coffee, Walter, if you can spare it.
+—Say, I could use a bit more coffee, Walter, if you can spare it.

 ---